Aider-AI/aider/docs/unified-diffs.md

 **Experiments where flexible patching is disabled show**:

 - **GPT-4 Turbo's performance drops from 65% down to 56%** on the refactoring benchmark.
-- **We see a 9X increase in editing errors** on aider's original Exercism benchmark.
+- **A 9X increase in editing errors** on aider's original Exercism benchmark.

 ## Refactoring benchmark